patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 By default, this input will have an aria-label that corresponds to the `<CardTitle>`.
 If this isn't defined, then you must pass a custom aria-label using the `selectableInputAriaLabel` property.

-The first card passes an onchange callback to `onSelectableInputChange` in order to enable the selection/deselection of the associated card via checkbox input.
+The first card passes an onChange callback to `onSelectableInputChange` in order to enable the selection/deselection of the associated card via checkbox input.

 The second card does not set `hasSelectableInput` to true, so neither the input nor the selection state is communicated to users of assistive technologies.